 Occasionally, a cheaper brand can be as durable and well-designed as a higher quality brand.
 However, the less expensive brands usually fall apart more quickly or will develop faults quickly, leading to more costly repairs in the long run.
 So if you go for a cheaper option, it is very hit and miss.

 Consider carefully your budget when making a decision on your best options while reminding yourself that a few extra dollars here and there might prove worthwhile in the long run.
+A few things to keep in mind:

 A young beginner may not have adequate arm length to handle a large flute.
 The flute needs to match the size of the person playing it, especially if the arm reach is limited